DerBunman/DieBenutzerumgebung/docs/keymaps.md

 # Keymaps

+## TODO
+* Define more shortcuts that make sense.
+* Decicde what to do about Ctrl+a not beeing mapped to select all.

 ## Keyboard Shortcuts

 | Shortcut         | Comment               | urxvt  | VIM    | gVIM   | zsh    | tmux   | rofi   | Firefox |